There is a lot of news to share from the Tally Ho community this week - we’re back and packing it all into a quick update to keep you in the loop.

 DXdao was the integration partner that presented to the community this week.
 Sky, Keenan, Arhat, and jpkcambridge were all on hand to talk about what was happening with DXdao.
 Their DAO uses holographic consensus and on-chain governance, and they shared their development progress toward governance 2.0.

 The team was also able to chat about their recently deployed swaps project Swapr - one of the first Decentralized Exchanges to be deployed on Arbitrum.
-The DXdao team is interested in adding swaps functionality through Swapr to Tally wallet.
-We are excited to be exploring the world of DAO collaboration and hope having DXdao talk this week brought up some great ideas for ways to collaborate and integrate with the community!
+The DXdao team is interested in adding swaps functionality through Swapr to the Tally Ho wallet.
+We are excited to be exploring the world of DAO collaboration and hope to have DXdao talk this week brought up some great ideas for ways to collaborate and integrate with the community!

 A New Hunt